bablokb/pyportal-wttrin/Readme.md

 -------------------

-Some files are not provided for legal or technical reasons (CircuitPython libraries much match the version of your installed interpreter).
+Some files are not provided for legal or technical reasons (CircuitPython libraries must match the version of your installed interpreter).

 The directory-tree contains (empty) files with the names `ADD_xxx`.
 Replace these files with the corresponding file or directory.